SodaqMoja/Sodaq_dataflash/README.md

-It is possible to #define the chip in your code (detection disabled), rather then in the header file, but it might be tricky to get it to work with Arduino IDE.
+It is possible to #define the chip in your code (detection disabled), rather then in the header file, but it might be tricky to get it work with Arduino IDE.

 Use uint8_t df_page_addr_bits(), uint16_t df_page_size()